EmilHvitfeldt/smltar/docs/03_stopwords.md

 </div>
 ```

 We recognize many of what we would consider stop words in the first column here, with three big exceptions.
 We see `"tree"` at 3, `"fir"` at 12 and `"little"` at 22.
-These words appear high on our list but they do provide valuable information as they all reference the main character.
-What went wrong with this approach?
-Creating a stop word list using high-frequency words works best when it is created on a **corpus** of documents, not an individual document.
+These words appear high on our list but they do provide valuable information as they all reference the main character. \index{preprocessing!challenges}What went wrong with this approach?
+Creating a stop word list using high-frequency words works best when it is created on a **corpus** of documents\index{corpus}, not an individual document.
 This is because the words found in a single document will be document specific and the overall pattern of words will not generalize that well.

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">In NLP, a corpus is a set of texts or documents.
 The set of Hans Christian Andersen's fairy tales can be considered a corpus, with each fairy tale a document within that corpus.
 The set of United States Supreme Court opinions can be considered a different corpus, with each written opinion being a document within *that* corpus.
 Both data sets are described in more detail in Appendix \@ref(appendixdata).</div>\EndKnitrBlock{rmdnote}
+\index{corpus!definition}

 The word `"tree"` does seem important as it is about the main character, but it could also be appearing so often that it stops providing any information.
 Let's try a different approach, extracting high-frequency words from the corpus of *all* English fairy tales by H.C.
 Andersen.